How do I find the intersection of a line and a curve?

 Plugging these values back into the equation for the line or curve will give us the corresponding values of y at each intersection point.

-Intersection Insights: Equating Equations for Line and Curve
+Intersection insights: Equating equations for line and curve

-While solving for line and curve intersections might seem straightforward on paper, visualising and understanding their geometrical significance can be challenging.
 A helpful strategy for gaining insight is to graph both the line and the curve, allowing you to identify where they intersect visually.

 For example, consider the line y = 2x + 1 and the curve y = x^2 - 2.
 We can plot these equations on a graph and see that they intersect at two points: (3,7) and (-1,-14).
 By looking at the graph of the equations, we can get a better sense of the underlying geometry and intuition behind the intersection points.

-If you want to pursue a career in Maths, as a student, it's essential to understand how lines and curves intersect.
 By mastering the fundamental equations, concepts, and techniques involved in finding these intersections, you, as a student, can better understand how mathematical shapes behave.
 This understanding is vital for your professional growth and a crucial part of your Maths revision process.

 Whether you're working in engineering, physics, data analysis, or any other field that relies on mathematical models, finding line-curve intersections is a must-have skill that will help you excel in your chosen profession.
-Engaging deeply with this topic is beneficial for practical application and enhances your revision study.